PT-141 cost and access

 Direct answer

 PT-141 cost depends on whether the prescription is branded Vyleesi, compounded bremelanotide, or an unsafe no-prescription product.
-A legitimate price should include clinician review, contraindication screening, pharmacy dispensing, supplies, shipping, follow-up, and clear stop rules.
-Peptide12 lists compounded PT-141 plans from $129 per month when clinically appropriate.
+Paying online should not guarantee approval: a legitimate price includes clinician review, blood-pressure and cardiovascular screening, pharmacy dispensing, supplies, shipping, follow-up, documentation, and clear stop rules.

 Cost basics